erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/16_cmg_sota.md

 The three common arrays for CMGs are box, pyramid and roof (see @Fig:sg-cmg-configurations).
 Leve et. al recommend roof arrays due to their simpler and easier to avoid internal singularities.

-![Various configuration options for single gimbal CMGs [@KurokawaGeometricStudySingle1998]](./figures/sg-cmg-configurations.jpg){#fig:sg-cmg-configurations short-caption="Configurations for single gimabl CMGs"}
+![Various configuration options for single gimbal CMGs [@KurokawaGeometricStudySingle1998]](./figures/sg-cmg-configurations.jpg){#fig:sg-cmg-configurations short-caption="Configurations for single gimbal CMGs"}

 Momentum control devices such as reaction wheels, CMGs or magneto-torquers[^magnetotorquers] enable spacecraft to adjust and control their orientation without expending fuel.
 This makes them invaluable, given weight and volume constraints in space flight.